hadesrofl/SysArchReport/content/Specification-PERFoRM.md

 * Gateway between back-bone and machinery levels
 * Service registration and discovery
 * data transformation
+* routing of message exchange
+* prioritization of messages delivery
 * and some more

 +++